 The facility was designed so that waste can be delivered by both rail and road.
 We can handle a number of different container systems: when waste is delivered by rail, the container is loaded onto a truck by gantry crane, weighed and then transported to the unloading area.
 Deliveries by road are first weighed using the weighing system at the entrance to our plant and then a visual check is carried out to ensure the waste corresponds with the EWC code (european waste catalogue) listed in the declaration form.
 Once this has been completed, the trucks are driven to the unloading area which is reached via a ramp.
 Here, they are reversed towards the tipping bay where their waste can be unloaded into the bunker.

-Two waste cranes (overhead grab cranes) keep the area behind the tipping area free of waste.
-Moreover they are used to mix and stockpile the waste as well as to load the feed chutes to the incineration lines.
-The waste bunker is made of reinforced concrete and also includes an integrated bunker for the bottom ash.
+Two waste cranes (overhead grab cranes) store the fuel and load the feed chutes to the incineration lines.
+The waste bunker is made of reinforced concrete.

 The bottom of the feeder is equipped with a charging ram which measures out the waste and then pushes it onto the combustion grate.
 During the incineration process, the hydraulically driven reciprocating grate transports the waste towards the end of the grate.
 The waste is incinerated at high temperatures in accordance with the "17.
 BImSchV" (17th Ordinance of the Federal Emissions Control Act).
 The combustion air needed for this process is supplied as primary air from below the grate and as secondary air in the combustion chamber for the post-combustion stage.
 The gases generated by this process are used to produce steam.
 The non-combustible contents of the waste are discharged as bottom ash.
 The first two sections of the grate are cooled down with water.
 This helps to considerably reduce wear and tear and enables the grate cooling system and supply of combustion air to be separated from one another.